 - Business Advice Fee (\$165)

 - Business Health Check Fee (\$330)

 - Business Plan Fee (\$495), and

 - Certificate Completion Fee (\$1,430).

-- Placing a Participant in a Business Advice Session or Business Health Check activity in the Department's IT Systems with an activity placement status of 'Placement Confirmed' will, where appropriate, trigger payment of the Business Advice Fee and use an appropriate Place.
+Once a Business Advice Session or Business Health Check activity placement is ended with exit reason 'Successful Completion of Activity' in the Department's IT Systems this will, where appropriate, trigger payment of the Business Advice Fee.

 - The Provider must record the outcome and date of a decision to approve a Business Plan in the Department's IT Systems.
-The approved Business Plan in the Department's IT Systems will, where appropriate, trigger payment of the Business Plan Fee.

-- A Certificate Completion Fee will be payable once the Provider has entered an eligible activity outcome for a relevant qualification in the Department's IT Systems.
+The approved Business Plan in the Department's IT Systems will, where appropriate, trigger payment of the Business Plan Fee. - A Certificate Completion Fee will be payable once the Provider has entered an outcome of 'Successful Completion of Activity' for a relevant qualification in the Department's IT Systems.